 This is high-level stuff, and I’ll briefly explain each area.
-In future posts, I’ll break out the various steps in further detail.
 But the blueprint I share with you today should be enough to get you thinking about what’s next for your content strategy this year.

 Everything starts with a business goal in mind.
 Perhaps you want to increase revenue by X percent this year, or maybe you’re launching a new product or service.
 Whatever it is, every business has one—even if it’s not documented, it may be swirling around in your head.

 The reason this is important to your content strategy is because business goals are what drive your marketing strategy, and your content strategy stems from that.

 Your marketing goals should lead with the sole purpose of supporting the business goals you have laid out.
 In many cases, it might look very similar to the business goal.
 Helping a company bring a new product to market, for example, is a goal marketing can help the business fulfill.